 - 1/4 teaspoon pepper

 - Optional toppings: shredded white cheddar cheese and diced red onion

-- In a Dutch oven, cook and crumble beef with onion over medium-high heat until no longer pink, 5-7 minutes; drain.
+- In a Dutch oven, cook and crumble beef with onion over medium-high heat until beef is no longer pink, 5-7 minutes; drain.

 - Add tomato paste, spices and garlic; cook and stir over medium heat 5 minutes.
 Stir in vinegar and broth until blended.
 Add remaining ingredients; bring to a boil.
 Simmer, covered, until apples are tender and flavors are blended, about 45 minutes, stirring occasionally.
 Serve with toppings as desired.
 Freeze option: Freeze cooled chili in freezer containers.
 To use, partially thaw in refrigerator overnight.
 Heat through in a saucepan, stirring occasionally.